simonkrenger/k8s-isolation/README.md

 The `forkbomb` container runs a script that forks infinitely.
 This creates new processes, potentially affecting other workload by using up system resources (e.g. PIDs).

 ### filedescriptors

 The `filedescriptors` container opens as many file descriptors as possible.
 The file `/etc/hosts` is used to create the file descriptors.
 Typically, file descriptors are shared system-wide and not namespaced.

 ## Usage

-The containers in this repository are available as trusted builds on Docker Hub: https://hub.docker.com/r/simonkrenger/
+The containers in this repository are available as trusted builds on [Docker Hub](https://hub.docker.com/r/simonkrenger/).

 To run these containers locally:

 ```
 docker run simonkrenger/forkbomb
 docker run simonkrenger/cpuload